guaturamarcelo/CMCC-Spreads_ui/README.md

 # CMCC Suite

-A ecFlow suite develop to create new experiments using CESM-DART to assimilation products.

 ## Description

-This suite is developed to help anyone who wants to create experiments using CESM-DART .
+The CMCC suite was developed to provide a common tool to create and manage new experiments using CESM-DART in assimilation products using ecFlow system.

 ## Getting Started

 ### Dependencies:

 * ecFlow 5.* or later
-* kornshell (KSH)
+* korn shell (KSH)

 <!-- ### Installing